PaNOSC-ViNYL/ase/doc/tutorials/ga/ga_fcc_alloys.rst

 These operators takes advantage of the fact that chemically like elements (close in the periodic table) exhibit similar properties and the substitution of one to a chemically similar elements could refine the properties of an alloy in the population.
 A natural extension of these operators would be to use a different ordering of the elements than the periodic table; e.g. Pettifor chemical scale, electronegativity, etc.

-Note how we have set the probabilities for selecting operators as: Crossover:Mutation 1:1, RandomMutation:NeighborhoodMutation 1:1.
+Note how we have set the probabilities for selecting operators differently.
+The probability for ``RandomElementMutation`` is equal to the sum of the *move* mutations.
+Similarly the probability of ``OnePointElementCrossover`` is equal to the sum of all the mutation operators.
 This is to prevent the search from being purely local.

 Prevent identical calculations from being performed